 Practice Habits Conclusion

 If you get focused, set goals and practice a little bit daily, you will see clearly and quickly why this is important and continue to do so.
-Work on getting clear tone when forming chords. playing scales, and developing your signature sound.
-Follow these examples and progress forward.
-If you have any questions please feel free to contact me and I will try to guide you in the right direction.
+Work on getting a clear tone when forming chords. playing scales, and developing your signature sound.
+Follow these examples, learn how to develop good practice habits and you will progress forward faster.
+If you have any questions please feel free to contact me and I will guide you in the right direction.

-Until our next lesson, develop good “practice habits” and see your fun of playing progress.
+Until our next lesson, develop good “practice habits” and see your fun of playing guitar progress.